javediitr/javediitr.github.io/index.md

-I am a PhD student at Image Processing and Computer Vision Lab, IIT Madras.
-I received my Bachelors Degree in Electrical Engineering from .
-Indian Institute of Technology Mandi, Himachal Pradesh My research lies at the intersection of Image Processing/Computer Vision and Deep Learning.
-My recent works have focused on restoration of images and videos suffering from blur, low-resolution, and haze and their utilization for scene segmentation and estimation of 3D geometry and motion.
+I am a PhD student at Machine Vision Lab, IIT Roorkee, where I work under Prof. R.Balasubramanian in the field of Computer Vision and Deep Learning.
+My research interest includes Multimodal Human Activity Recognition using RGB, depth, sensor and infrared data.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/javediitr/javediitr.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.